Estimating unknown dynamics and cost as a bilinear system with Koopman-based Inverse Optimal Control

 \section{Abstract}

-In this work, we address the challenge of approximating unknown system dynamics and costs by representing them as a bilinear system using Koopman-based Inverse Optimal Control (IOC).
-Using optimal trajectories, we construct a bilinear control system in transformed state variables through a modified Extended Dynamic Mode Decomposition with control (EDMDc) that maintains exact dynamical equivalence with the original nonlinear system.
-We derive Pontryagin's Maximum Principle (PMP) optimality conditions for this system, which closely resemble those of the inverse Linear Quadratic Regulator (LQR) problem due to the consistent control input and state independence from the control.
-This similarity allows us to apply modified inverse LQR theory, offering a more tractable and robust alternative to nonlinear Inverse Optimal Control methods, especially when dealing with unknown dynamics.
-Our approach also benefits from the extensive analytical properties of bilinear control systems, providing a solid foundation for further analysis and application.
-We demonstrate the effectiveness of the proposed method through theoretical analysis, simulation studies and a robotic experiment, highlighting its potential for broader applications in the approximation and design of control systems.
+In this work, we address the challenge of approximating unknown system dynamics and cost functions through a Koopman-based Inverse Optimal Control (IOC) framework.
+Using optimal trajectories, a modified Extended Dynamic Mode Decomposition with control (EDMDc) constructs a bilinear control system in lifted coordinates.
+Pontryagin’s Maximum Principle (PMP) conditions are then derived, revealing structural similarities to the inverse Linear Quadratic Regulator (LQR) problem.
+This allows tractable cost recovery without resorting to nonlinear IOC formulations.
+The bilinear representation also inherits the analytical advantages of linear systems.
+Simulation and robotic experiments validate the approach, showing accurate estimation of both dynamics and costs, and illustrating its potential for general control and modeling applications.